Monday – Sunday from 9 am – 8:30 pm

 Phone: 905-528-5100 ext 1200

-Willow’s Place is a safe, low-barrier space for all women, trans-, and non-binary folks at 196 Wentworth Street North.
-This space that offers centralized supports is unique and vital to our community, filling a housing gap for marginalized women experiencing homelessness, precarious housing, and social isolation.
+Willow’s Place is a low-barrier space for all women, trans-, and non-binary people at 196 Wentworth Street North.
+This space that offers centralized supports is unique and vital to our community, filling a gap in services for marginalized women experiencing homelessness, precarious housing, and social isolation.

-Women have access to laundry, shower facilities, a safe place to rest, meals, and harm reduction supplies.
+Women have access to laundry, shower facilities, a safer place to rest, meals, and harm reduction supplies.
 Beyond basic needs, Willow’s provides opportunities to build on one’s strengths and creativity through art, games, and other social activities.

 Willow’s Place staff includes on-site client advocates who provide feminist, trauma informed compassionate supports for women, including community referrals, assistance with housing applications and other required assessments, a listening and supportive ear, and support de-escalating crises.
 Many community partners including health, housing, addiction and Indigenous services use Willow’s Place as both a meeting space with their clients and a place for making new connections and engagement with our community members.

 Willow’s Place is a key partner within the homelessness serving sector and builds a community for those who have limited supports.